datumorphism/datumorphism.github.io/content/wiki/tools/git.md

 ---
 title: "Git"
-excerpt: "git the tool you need for your everyday work"
+description: "git the tool you need for your everyday work"
 date: 2016-06-22
-toc: true
 category:
 - 'Tools'
-tag:
+tags:
 - 'Tools'
 - 'Command Line'
 - 'Git'